 Last fall, I posted a picture of the burning bush in my yard.
 Of course, it looks different now; the leaves have all fallen off and bare twigs are exposed to the elements—and to the rabbits.

 I’ve also see where they have nibbled on the bush—and I see their droppings that result as they digest their nibbles.
 They have left piles of evidence.
 Although a bit unsightly, it should provide a nice supply of natural fertilizer for the bush come this spring.

 It doesn’t surprise me that the bunnies are eating the bush.
 This has been a common sight over the years.
 In a harsh winter, I’ve even seen them eat an entire burning bush, albeit a small one.
 It would seem that they consider the tender twigs as a preferred delicacy.

 Even so, it is the top of the bush that is need of a trim.
 I’ve been trying to figure out a way to have the rabbits eat the top and not the bottom.
 That would save me some extra work in the spring.

 Those cwazy wabbits.

 Do you like this post?
 Want to read more?
-Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.
+Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.